Former Vice President Pence defends Constitution after getting JFK Profile in Courage Award in Boston

 "To forge a future together, we have to find common ground," Pence said.
 "I hope in some small way my presence here tonight is a reminder that whatever differences we may have as Americans, the Constitution is the common ground on which we stand.
 It's what binds us across time and generations. ....
 It's what makes us one people."

-Pence never mentioned Trump during his 10-minute speech but made several references to the Trump administration.
+Pence never mentioned the president during his 10-minute speech but made several references to the Trump administration.

 Referencing what he called "these divided times, in these anxious days," he acknowledged that he probably had differences with the Democrats in the room but also with his own Republican Party "on spending, tariffs and my belief that America is the leader of the free world and must stand with Ukraine until the Russian invasion is repelled and a just and lasting peace is secured."